MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/migrations-in-workstation/edit-migrations-and-migration-groups.md

 <Available since="2021 Update 9" />

-Starting in MicroStrategy 2021 Update 9, you can edit migrations and migration groups before importing.
+Starting in Strategy 2021 Update 9, you can edit migrations and migration groups before importing.
 You can edit the names of migrations or migration groups and the objects within them, but not their type or purpose.
 You can edit migrations and migration groups for all types and purposes, except for uploaded migrations.
 However, you must pay attention to a migration's package and import statuses.
 You cannot edit migrations with a package status of 'creating' or 'locked'.
 You also cannot edit migrations with an import status of 'approved' or 'requested'.
 As expected, a migration group containing such a migration also cannot be edited.

 ## APIs